 - Mobile originated data applies in this category for both CM-CONNECTED and CM-IDLE state.

 - Mobile terminated data is only supported when the UE is in CM-CONNECTED state.

+3. UE unreachability due to Unavailability Period:

+- Mobile originated data and Mobile terminated data are not transmitted in this category (handling of data by extending buffering may apply).

+- Paging procedure is not applicable to this category.